-Greek painter Theodoros Vryzakis’ triumphant work, “Grateful Hellas,” depicts Greece personified as a woman from classical antiquity with her shackles laying broken at her feet, thanking heroes from the Greek War of Independence from freeing her from Ottoman rule.
+Greek painter Theodoros Vryzakis’ triumphant work, “Grateful Hellas,” depicts Greece personified as a woman from classical antiquity with her shackles laying broken at her feet, thanking heroes of the Greek War of Independence from freeing her of Ottoman rule.

 The work, apart from its rich symbolism and references to Greek antiquity, is also lauded for its depiction of recognizable fighters from the Greek Revolution of 1821 amongst the throng of warriors surrounding the figure of Hellas.

-Among these many warriors are Laskarina Bouboulina, famed woman warrior in the Revolution, Theodoros Kolokotronis, Papaflessas, Andreas Miaoulis, and even Lord Byron, Romantic poet and Philhellene who fought for Greek freedom.
+Among these many warriors are Laskarina Bouboulina, a famed woman warrior of the revolution, Theodoros Kolokotronis, Papaflessas, Andreas Miaoulis, and even Lord Byron, the Romantic poet and Philhellene who fought for Greek freedom.

 National Gallery of Greece also home to foreign masterpieces